jphong125/stellaapic/Writerside/topics/Refund.md

-# Refund Balance
+# Withdrawal Balance

 ## Overview
 Reduces the user's possession of currency (include both fiat or crypto).

 ## Usage
-You can reduce the amount of desired currency (include both fiat or crypto) by calling the URL provided by Lucky Monaco.
+You can withdrawal (decrease) the amount of desired currency (include both fiat or crypto) into the wallet by calling the URL provided by Lucky Monaco.

 ## API URL
 For security reasons, we will notify you individually.